semantic-flow/sflo-dendron-notes/sflo.concept.weave-process.md

 This ensures that in published meshes and sites:

 - broken references are cleaned up
-- [[sflo.concept.mesh.resource.element.node-component.layer.current]] is identical to the latest version
+- [[sflo.concept.mesh.resource.element.flow.snapshot.current]] is identical to the latest version

 ## Features